verona-interfaces/player/model/model.md

 * Page navigation: See page model [here](pages.md).
 If the application placed some UI elements (like buttons) for page navigation outside the player area, the application sends on click a command to the player to trigger the presentation of another page.
+The player could trigger page navigation itself but should send a state notification to the application.

 * Stop/Continue: We expect for some tests, that the presentation of content should pause for some reasons.
 First use case for this feature is when a testee opens another browser window.
 The application might recognise this as an undesired behaviour and might block the interaction until a test operator (proctor) is convinced that the test can continue.

-* Unit navigation: Analog, the source for the request to leave the unit can be the player or the application.
+* Unit navigation: Analog to page navigation, the source for the request to leave the unit can be the player or the application.

-* Unit state query: If the size of the payload of the UnitStateChangedNotification compromises the performance of the test system, another approach might be useful: The UnitStateChangedNotification is empty and the state is stored only in the player.
+* Get Unit state: If the size of the payload of the UnitStateChangedNotification compromises the performance of the test system, another approach might be useful: The UnitStateChangedNotification is empty and the state is stored only in the player.
 Before quitting the unit (and destroying the player), the application queries for the state to store it.
 This stops the user interaction so no unit state change is possible anymore.
 This proceeding